-Legal defenses for ride-sharing drivers charged with California DUI can include (but are not limited to):
+Legal defenses if you are a ride-sharing driver charged with California DUI can include (but are not limited to):

-- The driver was not carrying a paying passenger;
+- You were not carrying a paying passenger;

-- The police did not follow proper procedures when they stopped or arrested the driver;
+- The police did not follow proper procedures when they stopped or arrested you;

 - The police did not follow proper procedures in administering the DUI breath test or DUI blood test; or